SpectrumInstrumentation/spcm/README.md

 ## Additional functionality

+### SCAPP with CuPy (add-on option)

+For more information about the SCAPP option, please see the detailed information page: https://spectrum-instrumentation.com/products/drivers_examples/scapp_cuda_interface.php.

+Please see the folder `7_cuda_scapp` in the `examples` folder for several dedicated exampes.

 ### Pulse generator

 Please see the folder `4_pulse-generator` in the `examples` folder for several dedicated examples.
 In the following, there is a simple example for setting up a single pulse generator on x0.